 What are the most important estate planning documents for married couples?

 - Living Trust.
-A Living Trust contains assets from either or both spouses and is managed by a trustee, which may be you and your spouse as co-trustees during your lifetimes.
-This type of trust is not subject to probate, so it allows for quick disbursement of resources after you or your spouse dies or becomes incapacitated.
+A Living Trust allows either or both spouses to transfer assets into the trust, and the trust is managed by a trustee, which may be you and your spouse as co-trustees during your lifetimes.
+This type of trust is not subject to probate, which means your assets may be quickly distributed to your heirs after you or your spouse pass without going through the courts.

 - Last Will and Testament.
-Unlike a Living Trust, a Will takes effect only upon your death and must pass through probate before assets are distributed.
-Wills allow you to choose who will inherit your property, name a Guardian for dependents, and specify funeral arrangements.
+A Will takes effect only upon your death and must pass through probate court before assets are distributed.
+Wills allow you to choose who will inherit your property, name a Guardian for your dependents, and specify funeral arrangements.

-First, how are Wills and Living Trusts different?
-One big difference is that a Living Trust takes effect the moment it's signed in accordance with state laws.
-In contrast, a Will (sometimes referred to as a "Testamentary Trust") does not take effect until you die.
+One big difference is that a Living Trust takes effect the moment it is signed.
+In contrast, a Will does not take effect until you die.
 Another big difference is that, while both Wills and Living Trusts pass your assets to loved ones after your death, the assets in a Living Trust do not go through probate court.
-Not having to go through the probate process saves your estate, and your beneficiaries, a lot of money in attorney and court fees.
+Not having to go through the probate process can save your estate, and your beneficiaries, a lot of money in attorney and court fees.
 Trusts may cost more to set up initially, but they tend to offer more flexibility and substantial savings down the road.

-So why have both a Will and a Living Trust?
-Even if you establish a Living Trust, it's still a good idea to make a Will so that you can name an Executor who can take over the estate management process after your death.
+Using both a Will and a Living Trust can have benefits.
+Even if you establish a Living Trust, it is still a good idea to make a Will so that you can name an Executor who can take over the estate management process after your death.
 Also, there are assets that may not make it into your Trust.
 Maybe you have too much stuff to try to transfer to your Trust (like small personal items) or you acquire things after you've made your Trust and these items never make it into the Trust before your death.
-A Will may take into account all of your property, whether or not it's named, and may capture all of the things that didn't make it into your Trust.
-Another reason to have both is that you can't name a Guardian for minor children in a Living Trust, but you can in a Will.
+A Will may take into account all of your property, and may capture all of the assets that are not in your Trust.
+Another reason to have both is that you cannot name a Guardian for minor children in a Living Trust, but you can in a Will.

 Married couples typically opt for a Revocable Living Trust.
-A Revocable Living Trust may be altered to account for major life changes, such as the birth of a child, as long as both spouses are of sound mind.
+A Revocable Living Trust may be altered to account for major life changes, such as the birth of a child or grandchild, as long as both spouses are of sound mind.
 A Joint Trust allows both spouses to control the assets as long as they both have the capacity to do so.
-Alternatively, some spouses prefer to form separate, Individual Trusts.
+Alternatively, some spouses prefer to form separate Living Trusts.

-What are the main reasons for having a Durable Power of Attorney?
+What are the main reasons for making a Durable Power of Attorney?